 To ensure a seamless transfer, we recommend you start planning early and utilize these helpful tools.

-Seattle University has partnered with Transferology (requires a free account) to allow students to view equivalent coursework from their institution.
+Seattle University has a Transfer Equivalency Guide that allows students to view equivalent coursework from their institution.
 An official evaluation of transfer coursework is provided by Seattle University upon admission.
-Some courses not listed on Transferology may still be transferable to SU.
+Some courses not listed in the Transfer Equivalency Guide may still be transferable to SU.

-For the courses not found in Transferology website, find course descriptions with SU's Course Catalog for equivalent courses.
+For the courses not found in the Transfer Equivalency Guide website, find course descriptions with SU's Course Catalog for equivalent courses.

 Financial assistance is available to finance your college costs.